About Gothenburg Culture Festival

 The Bronx - Hardcore punk from Los Angeles

 The band was founded in 2002 in Los Angeles and now 15 years later they are still going strong.
 The Bronx has a special relationship to the fans in Sweden.
-However, not only the fans show their appreciation, critics from prominent magazines as well as online media alllaud the band vigorously.
+However, not only the fans show their appreciation, critics from prominent magazines as well as online media applaud the band vigorously.
 See their show on Wednesday 16/8 at 21.45.

 Jonathan Safran Foer at International writer's scene Gothenburg

-The literary prodigy Jonathan Safran Foer (US) has his breaktrough at the age of 25 with the novel, "Everything is Illuminated".
+The literary prodigy Jonathan Safran Foer (US) had his breaktrough at the age of 25 with the novel, "Everything is Illuminated".
 The story of the young American Jonathan's journey to find the Ukrainian village Trachimbrod and the woman who saved his grandmother from the Nazis, was made into a motion picture with Elijah Wood as lead character.
 Jonathan now releases his first novel in 11 years, "Here I Am", Foer's most personal novel so far.
 The novel poses questions, such as, how do we handle roles as father, husband, son, wife and mother?
 Child and adult?
 Jew and American?
 How can we claim our own identity when we always owe others so much?